 But what if you have a list of people that you want to contact?
 For this, Dux-Soup has a really great feature called “Revisit Data” which can be used for visiting profiles from your uploaded list and sending them personalised connection request messages.

 To start with, it’s important to note that this feature is only available for Dux-Soup Professional users and will not work with the free Dux-Soup Starter Edition.
+If you're not already a Dux user, then give our free Dux-Soup trial a go - you get 14 days absolutely free and we don't even ask for any payment details.

 So how does Revisit Data work?
 Imagine the scenario where you have a list of LinkedIn URLs for people from various companies, industries or locations.
 You would like to connect with these profiles and send them a message but don’t really know where to start.